The EC published guidelines for food safety management systems to support safe production, handling & distribution of food by small businesses |...

 The information collected will help to identify areas for improvement in your operations.
 For example, adjusting the operating temperatures of equipment to optimum levels reduces electricity consumption and operating costs, and extends the life of the equipment.
 The data collected can be used flexibly to optimize quality, efficiency, and safety.

-4. Reduce CO2-Footprint/Climate Impact with Waste Management
+4. Reduce CO2 Footprint with Waste Management

 Temperature monitoring is a crucial part of the food safety process.
 It also allows businesses to optimize their appliance temperatures to reduce overall energy consumption.
 Maintaining a healthy and safe supply chain means less food waste due to spoilage or contamination, which consequently reduces the carbon footprint.